TimvanScherpenzeel/spars/README.md

 Contains code for an `AssetLoader` class used for preloading commonly used assets like images, GPU compressed images, bitmaps, video, audio, fonts, WebAssembly, JSON, SVG, etc..).

-### Logger

-Contains code to wrap logging statements which can be conditionally turned on or off by setting the earlier mentioned global configuration.

 ### Polyfills

 Contains a fullscreen and pointerlock polyfill that can be used without having to worry about vendor prefixes.

 ### Utilities

-Contains some commonly used utilities (assertions, UUID, query parameters, etc..).
+Contains some commonly used utilities (assertions, query parameters, etc..).

 ## Browser support